Valkje/graph-svd/README.md

 Alternatively, you can install all Python packages manually with pip.

 In addition, the code expects a `.env` file to set the path to the proper data directory.
-This has to be created manually, and should look like this:
+This has to be created manually, and should contain:

 ```
 DAT_DIR=/path/to/data/dir